Obrelix/.net-Google-Drive-API-v3-File-Handling/README.md

 # Features

-It can connects to multiple google drive accounts
+Connects to multiple google drive accounts

-previewing to a data grid view the Google Drive Files
+Previewing in a data grid view the Google Drive Files

-uploading files to Google Drive
+Uploading files to Google Drive

 Uploading directories with subdirectories to Drive